brikis98/yevgeniy-brikman-homepage/_posts/2024-11-25-what-i-wish-i-knew-rotator-cuff-surgery.md

 {% include figure.html path="blog/rotator-cuff/Rotator_cuff_tear.jpg" caption="Image source: Nucleus Communications." url="https://www.nucleusinc.com" %}

-This June, I had surgery to repair two torn tendons in my rotator cuff, followed by a 6+ month recovery process.
+This May, I tore two tendons in my rotator cuff, and had to get surgery, followed by a 6+ month recovery process.
 My surgeon prepared me for some of what was to come, but much of it caught me by surprise.
 For example, I expected some pain, but I didn't know that the pain medication wouldn't work on me at all; I expected to have trouble sleeping, but I didn't know I'd have to sleep in a recliner for 2.5 months; I expected it to affect my productivity, but I didn't know I'd need to spend an hour+ each day on rehab exercises and have to re-learn how to tie my shoes, get dressed, and brush my teeth.
 This blog post is my attempt to share my experience so that anyone going through shoulder surgery in the future can have a better idea of what to expect.

 Here's an outline of this blog post: